lukeraymonddowning/self-healing-urls/README.md

 # Self Healing URLs

+Self Healing URLs package was originally created by [Luke Downing](https://github.com/lukeraymonddowning) and is a fork of [this package](https://github.com/lukeraymonddowning/self-healing-urls).

+It [appears that Luke is no longer maintaining the package](https://x.com/LukeDowning19/status/1878863109517156732), so I forked it for use with Laravel 12.

 Self Healing URLs is a simple Laravel package inspired by [this video from Aaron Francis](https://www.youtube.com/watch?v=a6lnfyES-LA&t=554s).

 It allows you to mark Eloquent models as self-healing so that the URLs generated for said